xebia-functional/nine-cards-backend/architecture.md

   in the Play store, and also for searching lists of new applications either by name, by their category, or by their similarity to already installed apps.
 * **Play Store Web**.
-Sometimes, the information about an app is not available in the Market API, so instead we retrieve it from each app's page in the [Play Store Web Site](play.google.com/store/).
+Sometimes, the information about an app is not available in the Market API, so instead we retrieve it from each app's page in the [Play Store website](http://play.google.com/store/).
 * **Redis**.
 We use a [Redis](http://redis.io/) in-memory store as a _cache_ to keep data non-original data, that is to say, data that is retrieved from a remote source, or computed from a remote source.
   This includes the data about each application fetched from the Android Market API,